Azure-Samples/semantic-kernel-rag-chat/README.md

    dotnet add package Microsoft.SemanticKernel --prerelease
    ```

-1. Back in your Azure Function project in Visual Studio Code, open the `Program.cs` file and replace with the content below.
+1. Back in your Azure Function project in Visual Studio Code, open the `Program.cs` file and replace everything in the file with the content below.
-    > This updates the `HostBuilder` to read configuration variables from the environment.
+    > This updates the `HostBuilder` to read configuration variables from the environment and sets up a reference to the SK runtime.
     ```csharp
     using Microsoft.Extensions.Configuration;
     using Microsoft.Extensions.DependencyInjection;